 Executive Chef, David Rosov is the founder and owner of Palm Beach Personal Chefs.
 Chef David’s grandfather, a purveyor of a thriving butcher shop in the early 1940s, instilled in him an appreciation for the better things in life.
 His father’s cutting-edge refrigerated storage was also used to maintain high-quality ingredients on hand for delivery to cruise ships and crews passing through the local port.

 From a young age, Chef David’s parents fostered in him a desire for richer, more exotic meals.
 As his parents taught him how to set tables and supply the bar at the family-owned fine dining establishment, The Saloon, sips of champagne and the aroma of caviar remained on Chef David’s palate.
-Chef David’s father ran The Saloon until his passing in 1981, after which Chef David and other family members carried on his father’s legacy until the restaurant closed just over a year later.
+Chef David’s father ran The Saloon until his passing in 1981, after which Chef David and other family members carried on his father’s legacy until the restaurant closed in 1985.
 While still running the restaurant with his family, the Executive Chef of The Saloon began teaching a young Chef David the principles of classical French cooking in preparation for venturing off to culinary school.